 The university's split-interest agreements with donors consist primarily of charitable gift annuities and irrevocable charitable remainder trusts for which the university serves as trustee.
 Assets are invested and payments are made to donors and/or other beneficiaries in accordance with the respective agreements.
 Contribution revenues for charitable gift annuities and charitable remainder trusts are recognized after recording liabilities for the present value of the estimated future payments to be made to the respective donors and/or other beneficiaries.
-The discount rate used is a credit-adjusted rate in existence at the date of the gift.
-The rates used range from 0.67% to 2.25% for 2022 and 0.53% to 1.98% for fiscal year 2021.
+The discount rate used is based on rates in existence at the date of the gift.
+For new gifts received during fiscal year 2023, the discount rate is the standard IRS discount rate.
+The discount rate used in 2022 was a credit-adjusted rate.
+The rates used range from 1.4% to 5.0% for 2023 and 0.67% to 2.25% for fiscal year 2022.
 Annually, the university records the change in value of split-interest agreements by recording at fair value the assets that are associated with each trust and recalculating the liability for the present value of the estimated future payments to be made to the donors and/or other beneficiaries.
-For the years ending June 30, 2022 and 2021, the change in fair value was an increase of \$3,502 and \$1,661, respectively.
-As of June 30, 2022 and 2021, the university's liability under charitable gift annuities was \$17,141 and \$18,248, respectively.
+For the years ending June 30, 2023 and 2022, the change in fair value was an increase of \$6,474 and \$3,502, respectively.
+As of June 30, 2023 and 2022, the university's liability under charitable gift annuities was \$16,580 and \$17,141, respectively.